knative/docs/README.md

 ### View published documentation

-View all Knative documentation and walk-through our code samples on the [website](https://knative.dev).
+View all Knative documentation and walk through our code samples on the [website](https://knative.dev).

 The Knative website includes versioned docs for recent releases, the Knative